knu/git-merge-structure-sql/README.md

 # git-merge-structure-sql

-This is a merge driver for Git that resolves trivial parts of merge conflicts in a db/structure.sql file of Rails.
+This is a merge driver for Git that resolves typical merge conflicts in a `db/structure.sql` file of Rails.

+When your project is configured with `config.active_record.schema_format = :sql`, the database schema is kept in `db/structure.sql` instead of `db/schema.rb` in the native dump format of the underlying database engine, which is not suitable for the default merge driver of Git to deal with.
+As a result, when you try to merge two branches you always have to resolve trivial conflicts manually if new schema migrations take place in both branches.
+This custom driver takes away such a pain.

 Currently only PostgreSQL, MySQL and SQLite3 dump formats are supported.